The ultimate guide to Software Design Principles - Part 2

 If so, you're not alone.

-Many developers have faced similar challenges, which is why the SOLID principles were created.
+were created.
 The SOLID principles were developed by Robert C. Martin in a 2000 essay, “Design Principles and Design Patterns,” although the acronym was coined later by Michael Feathers.
 In his essay, Martin acknowledged that successful software will change and develop.
 As it changes, it becomes increasingly complex.
 Without good design principles, Martin warns that software becomes rigid, fragile, immobile, and vicious.
 The SOLID principles were developed to combat these problematic design patterns.

 The broad goal of the SOLID principles is to reduce dependencies so that engineers change one area of software without impacting others.
 Additionally, they’re intended to make designs easier to understand, maintain, and extend.
 Ultimately, using these design principles makes it easier for software engineers to avoid issues and build adaptive, effective, and agile software.